Welcome back to the Rush Limbaugh Program here on the EIB Network.

 Thanks for the call.

-Uh I don't know what I can add to that because I absolutely agree with you.
+I don't know what I can add to that because I absolutely agree with you.

-Listen, listen to this parody.
+Listen to this parody.

-So getting back to the um and Heritage Foundation has nailed this national security issue because when Ted Kennedy says uh this bill is a matter of national security, this is a national security bill, we are fixing a national security problem.
+So, getting back to the and Heritage Foundation has nailed this national security issue because when Ted Kennedy says this bill is a matter of national security, this is a national security bill, we are fixing a national security problem, it is exactly the opposite.

 It is exactly, I'm sorry, the opposite.

-Of the five aliens, three were illegals who had snuck across the southern border near Brownsville, Texas years ago.
+Of the five aliens, three were illegals who had snuck across the southern border near Brownsville, Texas, years ago.

 He says the Border Patrol in 2005 apprehended 3,722 aliens from nations that are designated state sponsors of terrorism.

-Now, if you look at that one year, and you look at the fact that Border Patrol says we get maybe one out of three aliens, that could be as many as 10,000 aliens in that one year crossing the border.
+Now, if you look at that one year and you look at the fact that Border Patrol says we get maybe one out of three aliens, that could be as many as 10,000 aliens in that one year crossing the border.

-We have no idea the number, we have no idea where they're from, but could could be, based on what we did catch, from high-risk terrorist associated countries illegally entering the United States in the fiscal year 2005 in one year.
+We have no idea where they're from, but could be, based on what we did catch, from high-risk terrorist-associated countries illegally entering the United States in the fiscal year 2005 in one year.

 I don't think they're coming here to pick the strawberries or clean the toilets myself.

-He says this bill, uh Chris Kobach goes on to detail the fact that this bill is outrageously easy for illegals who are terrorists to operate in this country.
+He says this bill, Chris Kobach goes on to detail the fact that this bill is outrageously easy for illegals who are terrorists to operate in this country.

 He says terrorist option number one is to just continue to operate as an illegal alien.